vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

 5. Download the Ubooquity archive with `wget -O ubooquity.zip http://vaemendis.net/ubooquity/service/download.php`
 6. Unzip the archive then remove it with `7z x ubooquity.zip && rm ubooquity.zip`
 7. Move to the Synology Upstart services directory.
 All services listed here are started on boot. `cd /etc/init`
-8. Download the Ubooquity service script with `wget https://vaemendis.github.io/ubooquity-doc/assets/files/ubooquity-conf.zip`
+8. Download the Ubooquity service script with `wget https://vaemendis.github.io/ubooquity-doc/assets/files/install-synology/ubooquity.conf`
-9. Unzip it with `7z x ubooquity-conf.zip`
-10. Make the service script executable with `chmod 755 ubooquity.conf`
+9. Make the service script executable with `chmod 755 ubooquity.conf`

 The Ubooquity service is now installed.
 It will start on boot and you can start or stop it at anytime using `start ubooquity` or `stop ubooquity`.